Storrs Community Church

-Anyone who knows of a violation of these policies shall immediately report the violation to the Pastor or the Director of Children and Youth Ministries.
+Anyone who knows of a violation of these policies shall immediately report the violation to Pastor John Cuyler or the Director of Children and Family Ministries, Robyn Wilgis.
 Anyone who knows of a violation of these policies by a clergy person shall immediately report the violation to the Board of Elders.

 The Abuse and Neglect Hotline for the Connecticut Department of Children and Families is 1- 800-842-2288.